University Of Maryland, Baltimore

 -

-Smart pens and sensors: a new way to tame diabetes?
+Smart pens and sensors aim to tame diabetes

-Disease control CompletedThis pilot study tested whether using smart insulin pens together with continuous glucose monitors (CGMs) could improve blood sugar control in adults with type 2 diabetes.
-Thirty participants used these devices for six months.
-The main goal was to see if their average blood sugar…
+Disease control CompletedThis pilot study tested whether using smart insulin pens together with continuous glucose monitors (CGMs) can improve blood sugar control in adults with type 2 diabetes.
+Thirty participants with poorly controlled diabetes used these devices for six months.
+The goal was to see if …

 Phase: NA • Sponsor: University of Maryland, Baltimore • Aim: Disease control